Densaugeo/notes-public/PlatformIO.md

 python -m platformio run                               # Builds for all boards in plaformio.ini python -m platformio run -e SOME_BOARD                 # Builds for the specified board

 # Builds for the specified board and uploads.
-I did not have to specify a USB port
+I did not have to specify a USB port for Arduino Nano
 python -m platformio run -e SOME_BOARD --target upload

+# For RPi Pico, I did have to specify a USB port
+python -m platformio run -e pico --target upload --upload-port /dev/ttyACM0

 # The pkg command installs libraries, and apparently other things too.
 The author name is the Github
 # user of the package's repo, and the package name seems to come from the Arduino packaging file.
 # For my base64 library it was 'densaugeo/base64'
-python -m platformio pkg install --library 'AUTHOR/PACKAGE'
+python -m pkg install --library 'AUTHOR/PACKAGE'

-# Separate command for updates
-python -m platformio pkg update --library 'AUTHOR/PACKAGE'
 ~~~